Paul McCartney: 1982–1990

 In 1982, McCartney collaborated with Stevie Wonder on the Martin-produced number-one hit "Ebony and Ivory", included on McCartney's Tug of War LP, and with Michael Jackson on "The Girl Is Mine" from Thriller.
 (Note: Tug of War was a number-one album in both the UK and the US.)
-"Ebony and Ivory" was McCartney's record 28th single to hit number one on the Billboard 100.
+"Ebony and Ivory" was McCartney's record 28th single to hit number one on the Billboard Hot 100.
 The following year, he and Jackson worked on "Say Say Say", McCartney's most recent US number one as of 2014.
 McCartney earned his latest UK number one as of 2014 with the title track of his LP release that year, "Pipes of Peace".
 (Note: Pipes of Peace peaked in the UK at number 4, spending 23 weeks in the charts.
 The LP reached number 15 in the US and is McCartney's most recently recorded RIAA certified platinum studio album as of 2012.)

 In 1984, McCartney starred in Give My Regards to Broad Street, a feature film he also wrote and produced and which included Starr in an acting role.
 It was disparaged by critics: Variety described the film as "characterless, bloodless, and pointless"; while Roger Ebert awarded it a single star, writing, "you can safely skip the movie and proceed directly to the soundtrack".
 The album fared much better, reaching number one in the UK and producing the US top-ten hit single "No More Lonely Nights", featuring David Gilmour on lead guitar.
 In 1985, Warner Brothers commissioned McCartney to write a song for the comedic feature film Spies Like Us.
 He composed and recorded the track in four days, with Phil Ramone co-producing.
 (Note: "Spies Like Us" peaked in the UK at number 13 spending 10 weeks in the charts.
 The single reached number 7 in the US and is McCartney's most recently recorded US top-ten as of 2012.)
 McCartney participated in Live Aid, performing "Let it Be", but technical difficulties rendered his vocals and piano barely audible for the first two verses, punctuated by squeals of feedback.
 Equipment technicians resolved the problems and David Bowie, Alison Moyet, Pete Townshend and Bob Geldof joined McCartney on stage, receiving an enthusiastic crowd reaction.